haghard/location-tracker/README.md

 a) Transient nodes borrow an `identity` (a dot) from permanent nodes.

 b) Transient nodes use that `identity`(dot) when it updates `ReplicatedVehiclePB`.

-#### Safe node retirement
-A transient node that wants to leave should promise that it won't write again.
-Transient nodes should mark its dots as `inactive`.

-2. Replace  HybridTime
-3. Bloom filter to reduce a number of actor recoveries to keys that don't exist.
-4. Dependency tracking.